twosixlabs/acsploit/README.md

-ACsploit: a tool for generating worst-case inputs for common algorithms
+ACsploit: a tool for generating worst-case inputs for algorithms
 =======================================================================

 TODO: write description.